sensu/sensu-docs-legacy/source/docs/0.22/sensu-on-mac-os-x.md

 - `/etc/sensu/conf.d/`

-_NOTE: additional or alternative configuration file and directory locations may be used by modifying Sensu's service configuration XML and/or by starting the Sensu services with the corresponding CLI arguments.
-For more information, please consult the [Sensu Configuration](configuration) reference documentation._
+_NOTE: additional or alternative configuration file and directory locations may be used by modifying Sensu's `launchd` daemon configuration XML and/or by starting the Sensu services with the corresponding CLI arguments.
+For more information, please see the [configure the Sensu client `launchd` daemon](#configure-the-sensu-client-launchd-daemon) section, below._

 The following Sensu configuration files are provided as examples.
 Please review the [Sensu configuration reference documentation](configuration) for additional